astronomer/astro-sdk/README.md

 - **[Reference guide](https://astro-sdk-python.readthedocs.io/)**: Commands, modules, classes and methods
 - **Explanation**: Clarification and discussion of key decisions when designing the project

-## Changelog

-The Astro Python SDK follows semantic versioning for releases.
-Check the [changelog](python-sdk/docs/CHANGELOG.md) for the latest changes.

-## Release managements

-To learn more about our release philosophy and steps, see [Managing Releases](python-sdk/docs/development/RELEASE.md).

 ## Contribution guidelines

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-Read the [Contribution Guideline](python-sdk/docs/development/CONTRIBUTING.md) for a detailed overview on how to contribute.
+Read the [Contribution Guideline](CONTRIBUTING.md) for a detailed overview on how to contribute.

-Contributors and maintainers should abide by the [Contributor Code of Conduct](python-sdk/docs/development/CODE_OF_CONDUCT.md).
+Contributors and maintainers should abide by the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).

 ## License